sp-amm/readmegenerator/README.md

 [Questions](#questions)<br>

 ## Installation
-Run the following commands in the command line before using the application: npm init nom install
+Run the npm init & npm install commands in the command line before using the application.

 ## Usage
-Run the following command in the command line at the root folder and answer the questions as prompted: node index.js
+Run the node index.js command in the command line (e.g. powershell) at the root folder and answer the questions as prompted.

 ## License
 MIT License